duxan/dataSci_getData-015_course-project/README.md

 * You will find two output files generated:
   - prettyData.txt (~ 8Mb): it contains a data frame with 10299*68 dimension
   - tidyData.txt (~ 220 Kb): it contains a data frame 180*68 dimension

+NOTE: Datasets needed to run the code and generated files are not part of this repo.
+In order to evaluate and test the code zou need to follow instructions provided here, which include getting the files.